RediSearch/redisearch-getting-started/docs/007-query-movies.md

-As describe earlier in the tutorial, one of the goal of RediSearch is to provide rich querying capabilities such as:
+As described earlier in the tutorial, one of the goals of RediSearch is to provide rich querying capabilities such as:

 * simple and complex conditions
 * sorting